mt-shihab26/books/README.md

 -   Database URL in jdbc connection
     -   `jdbc:mysql:localhost:3306/`
     -   `jdbc:postgresql:localhost:5432/`
-- Data definition language (DDL)
+- Data definition language (DDL): We define table schema with that
-- Data Manipulation language (DML)
+- Data Manipulation language (DML): We do CRUD operation with that
--